coupergateway/couper/README.md

 ## Developers

 *Developers* requiring [Go](https://golang.org/) to start with `make build`.
-Couper requires a [configuration file](./docs/README.md#configuration-file).
+Couper requires a [Configuration File](docs/reference/config-file.md).
 You can start with a simple one and use:

 ```ps
 ./couper run -f public/couper.hcl